 But because they generally come out only at night, mice can go undetected for quite a while.
 They don’t need much food to survive and they can slip into small spaces.
 Unfortunately, they can use this time to breed and increase their numbers so that by the time you discover their presence, you could have a large infestation.

 If you suspect you have mice, it’s important to keep floors and counter areas free of food and food crumbs.
 Store your food in chew-proof containers and in high cupboards with doors that close.

 Mice pose many serious health risks and so, once discovered, it is important to act quickly to eliminate mice from your home.
-At AJB Pest & Termite, our trained technicians provide pest control solutions that are both effective and safe for you and your family.
+At AJB Pest & Termite, our trained technicians provide the best way to get rid of mice with pest control solutions that are both effective and safe for you and your family.

 Unfortunately, many of the methods that homeowners may use to try to eliminate a mouse problem are messy and ineffective.
 Even if you manage to trap or kill a mouse or two, it’s unlikely that your mouse problem is over.
 Remember, there’s no such thing as one mouse.
 If you see one, there are many more.

 If you have noticed any of the above signs or suspect you may have mice, contact us.
 We can determine if you have a mouse problem and eliminate it before it becomes an infestation.

 If you are a pet owner, one thing that you might be worried about is dealing with fleas this summer.
 This is a common concern among those who own dogs, cats and other pets, but luckily, there are a few tips that you can follow that can help.

 First of all, you should know that fleas like nice, tall grass and weeds.
 If you keep your lawn neat and trimmed, you can help prevent fleas from being a problem in the first place.
 Plus, you’ll make it easier to treat your lawn to prevent and get rid of fleas.